mainakch/mainakch.github.io/index.markdown

 My primary research interests are in the communication-theoretic and information-theoretic foundations of wireless systems.
 I also enjoy building systems, teams and companies.

-In addition, I have worked on problems related to genomic data compression, convex optimization, networked applications, timing channels, time synchronization and indoor positioning.
+In addition, I have worked on problems related to convex optimization, networked applications, timing channels, time synchronization and indoor positioning.
+I am also interested in advancing the state of the art in genomic data compression, electronic health records, and precision medicine.

 If you are interested in working with me, let's connect!